Yes DPLL's Objective

 If you live or attend school within the DPLL Boundaries then you may be able to register to play at DPLL.
 Please read below.

-• Also, residence shall be established and supported by documents containing the full residence which includes parent(s) or guardian(s) name, street address, city, state and zip code information, dated or in force between February 1, 2017 (previous year) and February 1, 2018 (current year), from one or more documents from EACH of the three Groups outlined below:
+- Residency Eligibility shall be established and supported by documents containing the full residence which includes parent(s) or guardian(s) name, street address, city, state and zip code information, dated or in force between February 1, 2019 (previous year) and February 1, 2020 (current year), from one or more documents from EACH of the three Groups outlined below:

 1. Driver's License